DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 - Affinities are special features, boons or strengths, that cost 1 or 2 points.
 - Spells can have minor or major effects, and cost 1 or 2 points accordingly.

-For a full set of character creation options, see our Character Creation document `LINK NEEDED`.
+For a full set of character creation options, see our [Character Creation document](03_CharacterCreation.md).

 ## Starting your adventure